ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

    | Max/Min 2 - 5 km updraft helicity       | uh25_diff_regional_fhhh.png       |
    +-----------------------------------------+-----------------------------------+

 Each difference plotting ``.png`` file contains three subplots.
 The plot for the second experiment (``test_expt``) appears in the top left corner, and the plot for the first experiment (``control``) appears in the top right corner.
 The difference plot that compares both experiments appears at the bottom.
 Areas of white signify no difference between the plots.
-Therefore, if the forecast output from both experiments is exactly the same, the difference plot will show a white square (see :ref:`Sea Level Pressure <fcst1_slp>` for an example).
+Therefore, if the forecast output from both experiments is exactly the same, the difference plot will show a white square (see :ref:`Sea Level Pressure <fcst1_slp>` as an example).
 If the forecast output from both experiments is extremely different, the plot will show lots of color.

 In general, it is expected that the results for ``test_expt`` (using FV3_RRFS_v1beta physics and HRRR/RAP data) will be more accurate than the results for ``control`` (using FV3_GFS_v16 physics and FV3GFS data) because the physics in ``test_expt`` is designed for high-resolution, storm-scale prediction over a short period of time.
 The ``control`` experiment physics is better for predicting the evolution of larger scale weather phenomena, like jet stream movement and cyclone development, since the cumulus physics in the FV3_GFS_v16 suite is not configured to run at 3-km resolution.